 Fortunately, there are some very simple ways to make absolutely certain that botulism is a non-issue in your home-canned foods.

 As far as canning methods go, you need to remember that non-acidic foods must be processed in a pressure canner, not a boiling water bath.
 That will make sense once you know the "why" behind the "what."

 Although a brisk boil destroys botulism bacteria and toxins, it is not hot enough to destroy the spores.
 Now if you're going to eat the just-boiled food right away, that's okay.
 But if those spores are going to sit in a jar of incorrectly canned food on a shelf at room temperature, that could be a deadly problem.

-What do I mean by "incorrectly canned"?
-I mean that something that should have been pressure canned was processed in a boiling water bath instead.
+What does "incorrectly canned" mean?
+Something that should have been pressure canned was processed in a boiling water bath instead.
 The reason that is so important is that a pressure canner heats the food to hotter than the temperature of boiling water.
 It gets the food all the way up to 240F/116C, which is hot enough to kill botulism spores.

 Temperatures below freezing, as well as moisture levels below 35 percent, also render botulism inactive, which is why it isn't a concern with frozen and dehydrated foods.

 - Vegetables that are not pickled, soup stocks including vegetable stocks, and all animal products, must be canned in a pressure canner.